 Living in the Cariboo region of central British Columbia, Canada, I weave

-luxurious wool blankets, soft cotton blankets of all sizes, hand towels and other
+luxurious wool blankets, soft cotton blankets of all sizes, hand and bath

-items.
-Everything I make is designed for long-lasting use and enjoyment.
+towels, and classy scarves.
+Everything I make is designed for long-lasting

 I weave to discover how fibres intersect in new